yclas/documentation/5-facts-get-scammed.md

 **4- On time delivery.**

-Having a deadline is necessary but it doesn’t guarantee it will be met on time.
+Having a deadline is necessary but it doesn't guarantee it will be met on time.
 We have had cases where we had hired freelancers without getting the job done at all!
 It is very frustrating, but how can you prevent that from happening?
 Deal with a reputable company/team, developers who fear for their reputation would definitely produce something satisfactory and in the designated time period.
-And even if you’re not so satisfied they would do their best to live up to their reputation and provide you with your preferred outcome.
+And even if you're not so satisfied they would do their best to live up to their reputation and provide you with your preferred outcome.

 **5- Don't get distracted with the price.**

-Pricing is a tricky issue, some developers compete on low prices others on higher prices; it´s important to know that a high price doesn’t mean high quality and vice versa.
+Pricing is a tricky issue, some developers compete on low prices others on higher prices; it´s important to know that a high price doesn't mean high quality and vice versa.
 In website development you really need to trust your intuition and how you feel about the developer, if you feel the price is honest or exaggarated.

 At Yclas we tend to be very transparent when it comes to communicating with our clients, we give fair pricing, deliver on time and with more than expected good quality.
 This is not only due to classifieds being our area of expertise but because we care about our reputation and our users.